13 Dec Lunge Variations

-This 3-video post will be covering the ever so popular LUNGE.
+This 3-video post will be covering differ lunge variations.
 We will cover:

 ➡️ Prehab considerations for multi-directional lunges

 If you don’t already include some lunge variation into your lower body training, hopefully by the end of this article we will have convinced you to not only do so, but also gave you some creative ideas on variations that best suit your goals!